FDA approves much-debated Alzheimer’s drug panned by experts - WTMJ

 Nearly 6 million people in the U.S. and many more worldwide have Alzheimer’s, which gradually attacks areas of the brain needed for memory, reasoning, communication and basic daily tasks.
 In the final stages of the disease, those afflicted lose the ability to swallow.
 The global burden of the disease, the most common cause of dementia, is only expected to grow as millions more Baby Boomers progress further into their 60s and 70s.

-Aducanumab (pronounced “add-yoo-CAN-yoo-mab”) helps clear a protein linked to Alzheimer’s, called beta-amyloid, from the brain.
+Aducanumab (pronounced “add-yoo-CAN-yoo-mab”) aims to help clear harmful clumps of a protein called beta-amyloid from the brain.
 Other experimental drugs have done that before but they made no difference in patients’ ability to think, care for themselves or live independently.

 The pharmaceutical industry’s drug pipeline has been littered for years with failed Alzheimer’s treatments, representing billions in research costs.
 The FDA’s greenlight is likely to revive investments in similar therapies previously shelved by drugmakers.